What does this Letter of Intent mean?

 What input will communities have in any talks?

-A Transition Task Force, led by retiring Mercy Hospital Cadillac CEO John MacLeod, will be established to ensure community needs are met during the transition.
-This team will begin its work as soon as data from the due diligence phase is collected and a final agreement is reached – hopefully around Aug.
-1. At that point, Transition Team members will be able to respond to specific questions.
-The task force will involve leaders from both Mercy hospitals and Munson Healthcare.
-Together, they will identify specific tasks to be completed, including developing various ways to keep the community, physicians, employees, donors, and volunteers updated on the process.
+A Transition Team, led by retiring Mercy Hospital Cadillac CEO John MacLeod, has been established to ensure community needs are met during the transition.
+This team has already begun their work in anticipation of a final agreement.
+The Transition Team involves leaders from both Mercy hospitals, and Munson Healthcare.
+Together, they are identifying the specific tasks to be completed, evaluating options, and recommending how best to bring our organizations together.
 Community comments are valued and welcomed via phone or email.

 Why was this announced now?